 Other procedure rules for magistrates' courts and the Crown Court

-Some of those other rules used to apply to criminal and family cases, too.
-They no longer do so.
-Although those rules have not been revoked or amended explicitly, they ceased to apply to criminal and family cases when section 144 of the Magistrates’ Courts Act 1980 and section 84 of the Senior Courts Act 1981 were themselves amended and partly superseded by the statutory provisions under which the Criminal Procedure Rules and the Family Procedure Rules now are made.
+Some of those rules used to apply to criminal and family cases, too.
+They stopped doing so when the Magistrates’ Courts Act 1980 and the Senior Courts Act 1981 were amended by the statutory provisions under which the Criminal Procedure Rules and the Family Procedure Rules now are made.

 These Rules amend the Magistrates’ Courts Rules 1981.
-They come into effect on 1st January 2020.
+They come into force on 1 January 2020.
 They:

-- Prescribe the form of summonses, including a requirement for the court office to be stated on them;
+- prescribe the form of summonses, including a requirement to give the name and address of the court office.

-- Amend the rules on service of summonses to permit modern methods of communication such as email or cloud access, and allow the court to specify additional forms of service;
+- amend the rules about service of summonses to permit modern methods of communication such as email or cloud access and allow the court to specify additional forms of service.

-- Introduce a new rule on service of orders, other than liability orders;
+- introduce a new rule about service of court orders, other than liability orders.

-- Specify the time at which service of summonses and orders is deemed to take place
+- specify the date on which service of summonses and orders is treated as taking place.